What Is PostGIS?

 The create spatial database checkbox is optional, and we generally uncheck it.
 It creates a spatial database for you to experiment with and has all the extensions packaged with PostGIS Bundle pre-installed.

-- -- Do you want to register the GDAL_DATA prompt is new for PostGIS 2.0.
-This is because in order to do operations that require raster transformations or other rater warping / clipping etc, PostGIS uses GDAL epsg files.
+- Do you want to register the GDAL_DATA prompt is needed for PostGIS raster and ogr_fdw extensions.
+This is because in order to do operations that require raster transformations or other rater warping / clipping etc, PostGIS uses GDAL epsg files. ogr_fdw uses configuration files for some vector types and these are stored in GDAL_DATA folder.
 The windows build, makes a local copy of these in the PostgreSQL install\gdal-data folder and saying yes will

 - -- Enable Raster drivers.
-In 2.0.6, 2.1.3 all raster drivers were disabled by default.
+All raster drivers are disabled by default.
 Saying yes to this prompt allows the most common drivers (that are considered safe).
-E.g. they don't call out to web services etc. If you are not content with the list shown there, you may want to explicitly enable additional drivers using the new PostGIS 2.2.
-GUC raster features PostGIS GDAL Enabled Raster Drivers GUC, that can either be set using
+E.g. they don't call out to web services etc. If you are not content with the list shown there, you may want to explicitly enable additional drivers using the GUC raster features PostGIS GDAL Enabled Raster Drivers GUC, that can either be set using

 ALTER SYSTEM (for 9.4+), or ALTER DATABASE for specific databases.

-- -- Enable Out of database rasters.
-In 2.0.6, 2.1.3 out of database rasters were disabled by default.
+- -- Out of database rasters are disabled by default for security reasons.
 If you need them, say yes to this prompt.
-Again if you want each database to have different settings, you can opt for the new PostGIS 2.2 GUC route.
+Again if you want each database to have different settings, you can opt for the GUC route.
 Enable Out of Database rasters GUC

-For those of you who want to try experimental builds -- e.g. We have experimental Windows builds made weekly or as frequently as anything interesting happens in the PostGIS code base.
+For those of you who want to try experimental builds -- e.g. We have experimental Windows builds made as part of our continuous integration process when anything changes in the PostGIS code base.
 These can be downloaded from http://postgis.net/windows_downloads.

 Creating a spatial database using SQL